-Everyone struggles with some level of resistance.
-The task ahead of us looks too long, too hard, too risky, or lacks a big enough reward to provide the motivation to act.
+Everyone struggles with resistance.
+The task ahead may look too hard, too risky, or lacks a big enough payoff to motivate you into action.

 Everyone struggles with some level of procrastination.
-We'll get to it tomorrow, or when we find the time, or the most nebulous of all... "someday."
+We say, "I'll get to it tomorrow" and "when I find the time."
+Or the most nebulous of all... "maybe someday."

-But what if tomorrow never comes?
-What if you find out tomorrow that you have a terminal illness and have days instead of decades?
+And what if tomorrow isn't guaranteed?
+What if you're diagnosed with a terminal illness and have days instead of decades?

-10 years ago, I heard a quote that keeps ringing in my ears every week.
-It was a statement by Joel Roberts giving a speech to a room full of entrepreneurs looking to take their businesses to the next level.
+10 years ago, I heard a quote that I can't get out of my head.
+It was a statement by Joel Roberts as he addressed a room full of entrepreneurs looking to take their businesses to the next level.
 The question was, what do you do "when the stakes are high, and the moment is brief."

 The stakes are always high because we've been given this miracle we call life.
-No matter how bad our current situation is or how unfair life may have been, we live on this statistical improbability called Earth.
+No matter how bad our current situation or how unfair life may have been, we live on this statistical improbability called Earth.
 We live at the pinnacle of our creation or evolution (whichever you believe).
-We live in a time of infinity, where virtually anyone reading this article has access to the internet and therefore the ability to learn any new skill or start any new career.
-The stakes are high because we can fulfill whatever potential we have to the degree that we want and live a great story.
+We live in a time of infinity, where virtually anyone reading this article can access the internet and, therefore, learn any new skill or start any new career.
+The stakes are high because we can fulfill our potential to the degree we want and live a great story.

 The moment is brief because we have one life.
 ONE LIFE.
 And while the average lifespan maybe 80 years old, any one of us may die tomorrow.